-Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, horticulture center and library, ponds, paths, and a Historic House built in 1780.
+Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, a horticulture center and library, ponds, paths, and a Historic House built in 1780.
 Like Vienna's Meadowlark Botanical Gardens, it's a hidden oasis of beauty and inspiration in the midst of busy Fairfax County.

-Green Springs Horticulture Center
+Green Spring's Horticulture Center

-Before you start exploring the gardens and the historic house, you should definitely stop in the Horticulture Center and pick up a map.
+Before you start exploring the gardens and the historic house, stop in the Horticulture Center and pick up a map.
 Inside you'll find an extensive horticultural library, a shop, art exhibits, and information on upcoming programs.